A theology of grip.

 Jesus never said, “God is the God of the strong.”
 Or the “generally better than most.”
 Or the “not surprisingly horrible.”
 Or “those somewhat like me.”
 He said, “God is the God of Abraham, the God of Isaac, the God of Jacob.”
 And when He said that, He wasn’t merely offering three historical facts.
 He was dismantling a worldview.

-If God is the God of Abraham, Isaac, and Jacob, then God is the kind of God who binds Himself to people who are not impressive, not tidy, not consistent, and not safe.
+If God is the God of Abraham, Isaac, and Jacob, then He is the kind of God who binds Himself to the unimpressive, the untidy, the inconsistent, and the unsafe.

 And Jacob?

 Jacob is no role model.
-He’s deceiving, selfish, relationship-destroying, dysfunctional, and ambitious.
-He schemes.
-He grasps.
-He manipulates the blessing as if it must be secured through his own tactics.
+He is deceiving, selfish, relationship-destroying, dysfunctional, and driven by ambition.
+He schemes, he grasps, convinced that blessing must be snatched by being cunning.
 He fractures his family.
 He destabilizes everything around him.
-He’s the Jacob who leaves a trail of collateral damage behind him.
+He is the Jacob who leaves a trail of collateral damage.

-And Scripture does nothing to sanitize him.
-Doesn’t even try.
-For two good reasons: Jacob is a mirror.
+Scripture does nothing to sanitize him.
+Doesn’t try to clean him up.
+It leaves Jacob raw and real for two reasons: Jacob is a mirror.
 And God is the God of Jacob.

-Jacob’s story is a pastoral mercy because it tells the truth.
+Jacob’s story is a mercy to us because it refuses to lie.
 It tells the truth about God, and it tells the truth about us.
-God’s covenant love story runs straight through generational dysfunction and human self-will.
-And that sure is a good thing!
-Because that’s right where we sit.
+God’s covenant love story weaves right through generations of dysfunction and stubborn self-will.
+And that is a good thing, because that’s our address, too.
 There is a patient, relentless cleansing work that God does over time.
-He did it with Jacob.
-And He does it with us.
+He did it with Jacob, and He does it with us.
 Jacob kept breaking himself, and yet by grace, he became a blessing to the nations.

-So, when Jesus says God is the God of Jacob, He’s making a mind-blowing claim about what kind of God God is.
+So when Jesus calls God the God of Jacob, He is making a mind-blowing claim about what kind of God God is.
 He is defined by His relentless grip on the unworthy.
 He is the God who binds Himself to broken people and will not let go.

 The God of the living.